xiaoxiae/videos/12-state-space/SCRIPT.md

 \marginpar{\texttt{Intro}}
 Deep in the twisting maze of Minos, a lone Theseus seeks the mighty Minotaur.
-After endless days of fruitless searchin, Theseus locks eyes with the Minotaur in one of the maze's many corridors.
+After endless days of fruitless searching, Theseus locks eyes with the Minotaur in one of the maze's many corridors.
 \marginpar{Tady nějaká vhodná dramatická hudba.}
-The enraged Minotaur lets out a gutteral howl a starts moving towards him.
+The enraged Minotaur lets out a guttural howl a starts moving towards him.
 This is rather unfortunate news, because Theseus forgot his sword at home and so his only option is to run away from the much faster but not very intelligent Minotaur -- can he get out before he is caught?

 Before solving this question, let's start by looking at a simple version where there is no Minotaur.